iham/cardgameapp/README.md

 - Markus Hilbert (Lead/Architecture)

 ## Targets
-Create a small but extendable project in Java using OOP concepts and prozedures.
+- Create an extendable project in Java using OOP concepts, prozedures and design patterns.
+- Make it easy to add new Types of CARDs, GAMEs, ...

 ### Prozedures
 - [x] if/else